roapi/roapi/columnq-cli/README.md

 ### Interactive console

-Query multiple datasets in an interactive console:
+For dataset exploration, you can use the `console` subcommand to query multiple datasets in an interactive console environment:

 ```
+$ columnq console \
+    --table "uk_cities=test_data/uk_cities_with_headers.csv" \
+    --table "test_data/spacex_launches.json"
 columnq(sql)> SELECT * FROM uk_cities WHERE lat > 57;
 +-----------------------------+-----------+-----------+
 | city                        | lat       | lng       |